JulKaltenegger/2024-AI-enabled-material-property-predictions/README.md

 | Symbolic | Knowledge Engineering and Ontology | Semantic Knowledge Graph | Knowlegde Graph inference, Link prediction, Description Logic | Resolution-based reasoning |

 ## Experiment and implementaiton of an instance
-Further, an early-stage experiments is tested against two uses cases addressing symbolic methods to analyse semantics and capture domain knowledge and sub-symbolic methods, to predict material properties.
+An early-stage experiments is tested against two uses cases addressing symbolic methods to analyse semantics and capture domain knowledge and sub-symbolic methods, to predict material properties, see figure below.
+Further, two use cases are explored.
 Use Case 1, tackles the modelling and prediction of physical material property prediction, and Use Case 2, addresses the modelling and prediction of environmental indicators.

 ![Concept Diagram](https://github.com/user-attachments/assets/5da4c6b5-b33e-4f00-90ae-0fe28950b31a)